 Because we cannot leave flip-flops, cans, plastic bottles, plastic bags, and many more detritus on world beaches knowing that their degradation takes a lot of time, this is beyond understanding, and especially at that time after many reports, warnings, scientific proves from the scientific community.
 The whole world is now in movement to change things for a better world, which is fantastic, but governments are not following completely the movement for one reason: money!
 Is it right to think about money when is a question of survival?
 Humans being are destroying their own planet are going to be distress and with them all worldwide ecosystems.

 My aim through this article

 I only wanted to show to people what the reality is in Bali, and the importance to travel with another sight.
 I am sure many people are going to tell me: ” Yeah we already know that problem, this is not a new one”, and I agree with that, but if people are more aware of this issue when they are travelling.
 They must not forget this aspect.

 I wanted to write this article because when I was in Bali for the second times, I was very preoccupied about this problematic, which is an important one for the world.

-That is for this reason, I was questioning myself why local people cannot be more respectful to nature, why they are throwing away their rubbish into nature, and why they do not understand their impact to nature.
-I know there is a lack of education, but I am sure if they have explanations about environment, and chemical processes in a vulgarized scientific language, they may certainly understand, and in that time do something for ecosystems.
-They must learn what consist of recycling plastic bottles; what happening to plastic in term of pollution in the oceans and seas if plastic is not recycled; what happens to marine wildlife if they eat plastic.
-In that way, local people will be able to understand, and will change their behavior by seeing differently things.
+That is, for this reason, I was questioning myself why local people cannot be more respectful to nature, why they are throwing away their rubbish into nature, and why they do not understand their impact to nature.
+I know there is a lack of education, but I am sure if they have explanations about the environment, and chemical processes in a vulgarized scientific language, they may certainly understand, and in that time do something for ecosystems.
+They must learn what consist of recycling plastic bottles; what happening to plastic in term of pollution in the oceans and seas if the plastic is not recycled; what happens to marine wildlife if they eat plastic.
+In that way, local people will be able to understand and will change their behaviour by seeing things differently.
 We must help them!!